Home

 The ZODIAC Speaks

-The ZODIAC’s game was, in fact, executed much better than his crimes.
-The newspapers obliged only because, basically, ZODIAC extorted them by threatening to kill more if they didn’t.
+The ZODIAC’s game was, in fact, executed much more ingeniously than his crimes.
 He used cryptograms, so that we were all intrigued.
 Nothing occupies the human mind more than a puzzle.
 He made himself the hunted and he essentially made us all potential pawns in his murder game.
 His quick, clumsy drive-by killings were enough to convince the whole Bay Area he was capable of doing everything he claimed in his letters.
 Naturally, we paid attention.
-A little, obscure man became the center of all the Bay Area as a result.
+A little obscure man

 ZletterAug31-1969page1icon ZletterAug31-1969page2icon 408ciphersicon ZChronicleCiperpartAug4-1969icon